ayushi76677/Bus-Reservation-System/README.md

 4. Easy to modify and maintain
 5.	fast response
 # Algorithm
-1.Start
+1. Start
-2. Initialize 40 seats to available
+2. Initialise 40 seats as available
 3. Show menu
-4. If user selects “Show Seats”, display seat status
+4. If the user selects “Show Seats”, display seat status
-5. If user selects “Book Seat”:
-  Validate seat number
-  If free → book it
-  Else → show error
+5. If the user selects “Book Seat”: o	Validate seat number o	If free → book it o	Else → show error
-6. If user selects “Exit”, stop program
+6. If the user selects “Exit”, stop the program
 7. Repeat loop

 # Testing
 Test No.	           Input            	Expected Output